yablochko8/color-finder-semantic-search/COOKBOOK.md

 ) c;
 ```

-Intuitively it looks like we're avoiding the columns being unpacked in the ordering calculation, but I don't know enough about PostgreSQL to understand what's at play here.
+Intuitively it looks the second one is faster because it's avoiding the columns being unpacked in the ordering calculation, but I don't know enough about PostgreSQL to be sure.
 I'm just happy I found my way past it.

 Before narrowing down on the actual cause of the latency, here are other things I tried that might be useful to others:

-- Run ANALYZE (command is just `ANALYZE public.colors): PostgreSQL scans a sample of rows in the public.colors table and updates its internal statistics about the data.
+- Run ANALYZE (command is just `ANALYZE public.colors`): PostgreSQL scans a sample of rows in the `public.colors` table and updates its internal statistics about the data.
 These stats help the query planner decide how to execute queries efficiently — for example, whether to use an index or not.
 This is a once-off function.
 - Decreased the number of IVFFLAT probes.
 In IVFFlat indexing, a higher probes value makes queries slower but more accurate.
 - Increased the timeout time in the RPC function (`set statement_timeout = 15000;`).
 Aka cheating.
 When I bumped the timeout to 30000ms all my queries got a response, but this was too long for my use case.
 - Recreated the index with a higher `lists` value (this only works if your querying with a `probes` that is much lower than the index's number of `lists`)